diabetes-assistant/backend/README.md

-# diabetes-assistant-backend
+# Diabetes Assistant Backend
-Backen for diabetes asssitant
+Backend for the Diabetes Assistant.